B2B spending on social media has substantially increased in the past 12 months, and it will go higher.CMO survey August 2021

 Another exemplary campaign was launched by Price Waterhouse Cooper titled #BallotBriefcase.
 The company decided to use its role of counting the ballots for Oscar to create a buzz around its brand.
 The ballot briefcase became a celebrity and PwC became the talk of the town.
 Moreover, the campaign created 136 times more impressions on Twitter for the company than ever before.

-While these campaigns helped their companies to become an online sensation in the past, here are 5 B2B companies that currently created a stir on the social media platforms with their marketing stunts.
+While these campaigns helped their companies to become an online sensation in the past, here are 5 B2B brands that currently created a stir on the social media platforms with their marketing stunts.

 #1 #BossIt2021: Sage

-The technology brand Sage championed the course of launching a B2B marketing campaign on TikTok and nailed it!
+The technology brand Sage championed the course of launching a B2B marketing campaign on TikTok and did a great job!
 The software company made its debut on social media via a contest on TikTok.

 The company focussed on their clients and prospective customer pool, the small and medium sized business owners.
 It encouraged them to upload a creative video showcasing how they overcame the economic obstacles posed by the pandemic like a boss.
 Hence the #BossIt2021.
 (P.S.
 Coming out stronger from adversity is something to be definitely proud of and worth sharing)